Byron-Edwards/FTG4.50/README.md

 #### Display Envs

 The original display data is same as java one.
 In this gym Encapsulation it receive the gray rescaled image of size (96,64,1).
-Here still need to enable the window to receive the correct pixel data.
+The pixel data need to enable the graphic rendering

 ## AI Inferface

 For both Java and Python implementation, the AI need to extend/implement the interface of AIIInterface.
 The major task for AI is to calculate the **best action** according to the **observation**.

 ```java
 public interface AIInterface {